EdwardS2013/EdwardS2013.github.io/_posts/2022-04-20-count-min-sketch.markdown

 ## Applications of Sparse Recovery

 We motivated the use of sparse recovery algorithms in previous sections with our running example of the market researcher.
-Now, we will dicsuss more examples for applications of sparse recovery.
+Now, we will dicsuss another example for applications of sparse recovery.

 ### Electroencephalograms (EEGs)
 Electroencephalogram (EEGs) are used to detect electrical activity in the brain given response to different stimuli.
 At any given moment, only a few sources in the brain are active, out of countless regions and parts.